alirizagurtas/public/README.md

 when backing up your software projects?
 Is your cloud storage (Google Drive, OneDrive, etc.) filling up because of these bloated backups?

-**powershell-project-backup-archiver** is a simple yet effective PowerShell script designed to solve these problems.
+**google-drive-backup-script** is a simple yet effective PowerShell script designed to solve these problems.
 It backs up your specified project folders by filtering them according to a defined exclusion list, creating clean and compressed (ZIP) archives as separate date-stamped files for each run.